hashmapinc/Tempus/README.md

 ```
    **Note:** the json has ds for depth instead of ts which is for timestamp.

-3. Now depthseries data can be published to thingsboard similar to timeseries telemetry data using mqtt publish.
+3. Now depthseries data can be published to tempus similar to timeseries telemetry data using mqtt publish.

 ## Visualize depthseries data